silnrsi/wsresources/scripts/Krai/legacy/kiratraifontnew/mappings/README.txt

 This is a TECKit mapping file: Kirat Rai AKRS to Unicode

-It converts text from the "kirat rai font new" to the provisional Unicode codepoints for Kirat Rai.
+It converts text from the "kirat rai font new" to the Unicode 16.0 codepoints for Kirat Rai.